cloudify-cosmo/claw/docs/deploy_and_undeploy.rst

 So, how can ``claw`` simplify this process?

-The answer lies on a configuration mechanism that if very similar in nature to the handler configuration mechanism that has been described in :doc:`bootstrap_and_teardown`.
+The answer lies in a configuration mechanism that is very similar in nature to the handler configuration mechanism that has been described in :doc:`bootstrap_and_teardown`.

 Configurations
 --------------
-During ``claw init``, in addition to the generated ``suites.yaml`` file, a file named ``blueprints.yaml`` was also generated.
-The structure of this file is similar to that of ``suites.yaml`` but much simpler.
+During ``claw init``, in addition to the generated ``suites.yaml`` file, a file named ``blueprints.yaml`` is also generated.
+The structure of this file is similar to that of ``suites.yaml``.

-It has two sections: ``variables``, which should be familiar to you from ``suites.yaml`` and ``blueprints``, which logically, serves the same purpose of ``handler_configurations`` in ``suites.yaml``.
+It has two sections: ``variables``, which should be familiar to you from ``suites.yaml`` and ``blueprints``, which logically, serves the same purpose as ``handler_configurations`` in ``suites.yaml``.

 Deploy and Blueprint Configurations